centrica-engineering/nucleus-docs/docs/page-types/home.md

 ## Introduction

 Think of this page as the shop window.
 It is the primary display point of the brand.
 It needs to capture attention, and peak interest.
 It is also the starting point for many users to navigate into specific product journeys, or learn before they purchase.
-The homepage has to work hard and wear many hats without being an overwhelming barrage of information..
+The homepage has to work hard and wear many hats without being an overwhelming barrage of information.

 ## Purpose